We are begining a facelift for the Online Assessment module:

 Process:

-- Optional - adjust fields on the Third Party module
+- Optional - adjust (create, edit, re-arrange, etc) fields on the Third Party module using custom fields

 - Create a Third Party, define one or more “Third Party Contacts” with eramba accounts that include the email

-- Enable the OA portal, define the following settings:
+- Enable the OA portal, define the following settings under Third Party / settings:

-- Third Party items now have magic link button enabled
+- Third Party items will have magic link button enabled if the OA portal is enabled for third parties, there is one option:

-- Admin clicks on the button and emails go out, we log this on the Activity Log
+- Admin clicks on the button “Send Link” and emails go out, we log this on the Activity Log, the button now has two clicks:

-- At this stage, only the fields can be edited, the rest are disabled as they are the ones to be complited on the portal: GRC Contact, Third Party Contact, Type, Potential Liabilities, Business Units, Processes
+- ONLY the following fields are editable: GRC Contact, Third Party Contact, Type, Potential Liabilities, Business Units, Processes

-- The supplier goes to the portal, complete fields.
+- The supplier goes to the portal using the link provided

-- The portal displays the “Add” form as it is defined by the user with the following exceptions:
+- The portal displays the form as it is defined by the administrator (Check developer options)

 Status (they all must trigger a record on the activity log):